edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-04-11-how-to-train-new-employees.md

 * 91% of employees stick around for at least a year when organizations have efficient onboarding processes
 * 69% of them stick around for at least three years when companies have well-structured onboarding programs

-{% asset 'blog/2018-04-11-how-to-train-new-employees01.jpg'
-  alt='91% of employees stay for at least a year when companies have well-structured new hire training' magick:resize='1170' @pic %}
+{% picture blog blog/2018-04-11-how-to-train-new-employees01.jpg --alt 91% of employees stay for at least a year when companies have well-structured new hire training %}

 Now imagine that 91% of your employees stay for at least a year and 69% are still going strong after three years.
 What does that mean for your bottom line?
 Your company culture?